Vishwamitri River: Water pollution and flooding

-Vaho Vishwamitri Abhiyan
+Vaho Vishwamitri abhiyan

-This Abhiyaan(campaign) is started to majorly focus on developing a Bioshield on the banks of Vishwamitri River.
-Targeted area is from Pavagadh hills to Bay of Khambhat.
+This abhiyaan (campaign) is started to majorly focus on developing a bioshield on the banks of Vishwamitri River.
+Targeted area is from Pavagadh Hills to Bay of Khambhat.
 The main purpose of this abhiyaan (campaign) is environmental protection and water conservation.
 This will lead to better animal habitat and it also tries to improve the quality of organic farming.
 Under this Abhiyaan, Drones are used for plantation purpose.
 There are many tree plantation workshops were organized as a part of this project.

-The main purpose of this abhiyaan is environmental protection and water conservation of the river and its surrounding areas.
-The main focus of this Abhiyaan(campaign) is developing a bioshield on the banks of Vishwamitri River and the major areas targeted are from Pavagadh Hills to the Gulf of Khambhat.
-The campaign aims to better the animal habitat and also improve the quality of organic farming.
-Drones are used for plantation purposes and many tree plantation workshops were organized as a part of this project.

 Technical experts in GOG, GOI and the World Bank have appreciated and accepted the holistic plan as technically feasible and beneficial.